 World Class Facilities

 - The School has a wide range of experimental facilities and software to support aerodynamics, structures, materials and manufacturing teaching.

 - The School has an international reputation for its contributions to the development of engineering education by playing a leading role in the CDIO initiative.

 Stage 1 Students are introduced to core mechanical engineering principles and mathematics, and they undertake a team-based project, designed to introduce them to the concept of professional engineering practice.
-This is supported through courses in engineering design, electrical engineering and a dedicated laboratory programme.
+This is supported through courses in engineering design and a dedicated laboratory programme.

 Stage 1 courses are outlined below:

 Introduction to Mechanical Engineering

 Mechanics of Materials 1

 Engineering Design 1

 Stage 2 Stage 2 builds on the knowledge already gained with a series of more advanced engineering science subjects including dynamics, thermodynamics, fluid mechanics and strength of materials.